 Origin: India.
 Solvent extracted from the blossoms.
 Base note.

 Jasmine is a bush from which the flowers are either extracted by the labour-intensive method of enfleurage (making it extremely expensive but a pure absolute great for aromatherapeutic use) or through chemical extraction.
-Jasmine essential oil is considered the King of oils with its rich long lasting aroma.
+Jasmine oil is considered the King of oils with its rich long lasting aroma.
 The reason it is so expensive is because of the enormous amount of flowers needed to produce a small amount of oil.
 The flowers have to be gathered at night for the odour of jasmine is more powerful after dark.
 They are laid out on cotton cloths soaked in olive oil for several days, then extracted leaving the true Jasmine essence.
-Some of the countries of origin for Jasmine essential oil are India, Egypt, China and Morocco.
+Some of the countries of origin for Jasmine oil are India, Egypt, China and Morocco.
 Its chemical constituents include methyl anthranilate, indol, benzyl alcohol and linalol.